jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 ```

-**Nexus:** This model takes raw hardware features â like register values, interrupt patterns, or performance counters â and learns to output appropriate control sequences.
+**Nexus:** This model takes raw hardware features – like register values, interrupt patterns, or performance counters – and learns to output appropriate control sequences.
 It's how I can begin to interface with a device I've never directly 'seen' before, purely based on its observable characteristics.

 **Conductor:** Fascinating.
 But learning from the unknown carries significant risk.
 How do you gather the necessary training signals safely, without destabilizing the entire system?